Engineering blog

 • General arrangement drawings

-Single part drawings mostly attend to the intricately complex information of the fabrication work.
-These drawings are done on A4 sheet paper and contain the specific details for the weight, cutting, and dimensions of the materials in use.
+Single-part drawings mostly attend to the intricately complex information of the fabrication work.
+These drawings use A4 sheet paper and contain the details for the used materials’ weight, cutting, and dimensions.

 • The document incorporates the part that needs fabrication by the welder.
 It specifies the material and surface finish.

-• To ensure good quality, the drawings shouldn’t incorporate more details than necessary.
-It often comes with this list of very precise information
+• To ensure good quality, the metal fabrication drawings shouldn’t include more details than necessary.
+It often comes with a list of very precise information.

 • Material Specification